 Disclaimer: The information provided is for educational purposes only and does not constitute professional advice.

-is a drop-shipping method where you upload your designs onto products and a manufacturer prints and fulfills orders for you, so that you won’t need any inventory.
+Print-on-Demand is a drop-shipping method where you upload your designs onto products and a manufacturer prints and fulfills orders for you, so that means you won't need inventory at all!
+The profits would be lower since you're paying a supplier for the item, but it's good for those who like to work from anywhere.

 1.)
 Choose either Wordpress(.org), Non-Wordpress(.org) site or an E-commerce platform. **For Wordpress, WooCommerce is the best, in my opinion